-As the official language of China, Mandarin Chinese is spoken by 1.4 billion Chinese citizens, as well as millions more around the world.
+Are you aware that as the official language of China, Mandarin Chinese is spoken by 1.4 billion Chinese citizens, as well as millions more around the world?

 Study Chinese studies at The University of Adelaide